Welcome to the League of Friends of Sevenoaks Hospital

 CPR members have been regular guests at our annual general meetings always stressing the prime importance of having this life-saving equipment to hand and the Friends are delighted to help!

-Please mark Thursday June 11, 2026 in your diary for this year's Annual General Meeting!
-Last year's AGM was held on June 5, 2025 in the Outpatients Department of Sevenoaks Hospital.
+This year's Annual General Meeting is on Thursday June 11, 2026 in your diary for Last year's AGM was held on June 5, 2025 in the Outpatients Department of Sevenoaks Hospital.
 Friends and visitors were served a hot cup of tea or coffee with biscuits from the tea room first.

 Click these links for the papers Chairman's report Agenda 2024 Minutes